Dollhouse Miniatures 1:12 Scale,1:24 Scale OR Others – Some Insights

 One inch on this scale equals 16 inches on a real item.

-This was a very common scale in the mid -1930s to the 1950s.
+This was a very common scale from the mid-1930s to the 1950s.

 The only places that I found these miniatures are these companies: Petite Princess, Marx, Tri-ing, and Brinca Dada toy company.